Remus Gomes: Season 2020-21

 Remus has greatly been influenced as a coach by Savio Madeira and Katz Naidoo, both of whom he considers the pillars of his coaching career.
-Remus, on several occasions, has stated him being grateful to Srinivas Dempo, the chairperson of the Dempo group, for placing his trust on him.
+Remus, on several occasions, has stated him being grateful to Srinivas Dempo, the chairperson of the Dempo group, for placing his trust in him.

+Season 2022-23

+For the season 2022-23 Remus Gomes guided his U20 squad to win the GFA First Division Senior Men’s League and also won the U18 GFA Division 1.
+The U20 team also reached the semi finals of the Police Cup where they were knocked out on penalties.